ChunkaiFu/wallet/README.md

-README
+# Project Overview <br>

 This Virtual Wallet is a web application that allows users to create and manage a digital wallet, add multiple cards, transfer money, and perform transactions between users.
-It also offers Google authentication and admin functionality for managing user profiles.
+It also offers Google authentication and admin functionality for managing user profiles. <br>

-Features
+Features <br>
 	User registration and login (including Google login) Wallet creation and management
 	Multiple card management